Build a Kubernetes k3s Cluster in vSphere with Terraform and Packer

 Below are some notes on the variables we use:

-- We define the names and IPs of the master and worker nodes as variables inside the GitLab pipeline.
-These will get passed into Terraform and the k3s installation script.
+– We define the names and IPs of the master and worker nodes as variables inside the GitLab pipeline.
+These will get passed into Terraform and the k3s instance installation script.

-- The kube config is sent to Vault at the end of the pipeline run.
-This config is sensitive as it gives access to the k3s cluster and that's why we securely store it in Vault.
-We specify the
+– The kube config is sent to Vault at the end of the pipeline run.
+This config is sensitive as it gives access to the k3s cluster and that’s why we securely store it in Vault.
+We specify the VAULT_ADDR as a variable.

-, the GitLab pipeline runs inside of another K8s cluster.
+– In regards to the variables starting with KUBERNETES_POD_ANNOTATIONS_, the GitLab pipeline runs inside of another K8s cluster.
 This cluster has the Vault agent injector running and is configured with the K8s authentication method in Vault.
-Once the Vault agent injector sees certain K8s annotations for the pipeline's pod, it will inject an init container with a Vault agent that logs into Vault and drops a Vault token into a shared volume inside the pod at the path/app/secrets
+Once the Vault agent injector sees certain K8s annotations for the pipeline’s pod, it will inject an init container with a Vault agent that logs into Vault and drops a Vault token into a shared volume inside the pod at the path /app/secrets.
+Now the GitLab runner container has access to the Vault token and can access Vault directly.

 GitLab Pipeline Terraform Build Section